signnow/SignNow.NET/README.md

 #### API Contact Information

-If you have questions about the SignNow API, please visit <https://docs.signnow.com/sn/ref> or email api@signnow.com.<br>
+If you have questions about the SignNow API, please visit [SignNow API Reference][api reference link] or email api@signnow.com.<br>

 **Support**: To contact SignNow support, please email support@signnow.com or api@signnow.com.<br>